Chief Executive and Executive Directors

 Sarah is a Fellow of the Chartered Institute of Management Accountants and has a BA in Economics and Econometrics from the University of Sheffield.

-Caroline is responsible for the day to day operational delivery of the services across the Trust and ensuring that we provide high quality services in an efficient and productive manner.
+Rachael is responsible for the day to day operational delivery of the services across the Trust and ensuring that we provide high quality services in an efficient manner.
 She has shared responsibility for the overall strategic direction, performance and success of the Trust.

 Director of Corporate Governance: Lukasz Bohdan